xdTobs/_18_roborally/documentation/SubmissionTwo.md

 ### Concepts

-The game Roborally includes many concepts, that are hard to group accurately.
+The game RoboRally includes many concepts, that are hard to group accurately.
 We will do out best to write out as many as possible, that cover the basic game:

 1. **Robots**: The game revolves around the concept of robots moving around a field, to reach their destination as fast as possible